Yelnam/make_more/README.md

 # make_more
-Handwritten implementation of Karpathy's markmore
+Handwritten implementation of Karpathy's makemore